shadow-robot/.github/pull_request_template.md

 ## Checklist

 Put an x in the boxes that apply.
 You can also fill these out after creating the PR.
 This is a reminder of what we should look for before merging this code.
-I have:

 - [ ] Read and follow the [contributing guidelines](https://github.com/shadow-robot/sr_documentation/blob/master/CONTRIBUTING.md).
 - [ ] Checked that all tests pass with my changes